Most Dangerous Animals in Australia

 Fortunately, serious attacks are relatively rare, with just a fewnon-fatalincidents reported in recent years.

-These little eight-leggers tend to incite serious phobias; the fact that Australia is home to the world's most venomous spiders doesn’t exactly put locals and visitors at ease.
+These little eight-leggers tend to incite serious phobias.
+The fact that Australia is home to the world's most venomous spiders doesn’t exactly put locals and visitors at ease.

-A trio of spiders in the country are especially panic-inducing.
+Seven spiders in the country are especially panic-inducing.

 Few small creatures strike fear in Australians like the funnel-web, the world's most venomous spider, which has killed 13 people (thankfully, though, no one has died since antivenom was created in 1981).